danse/multiversum/reiterated/2021-09-19-discontrol.md

 The tip of the ground for input, the tip of the roots is for output.

+The ground is the place where ideas reach us and become ours.
+When they hit us they create a branch that has our setting on it and that can keep branching, giving us more options.

+Un'idea sul terreno si può radicare o vivere di più.

+A ground is easier to analise than a process.
+One can select specific conditions desired in the setting, for example productivity and comfort.
+Work for the conditions to be there then detect when they get lost.

+Circuits provide control: empty spaces, polished surfaces, threads, routines.
+Even when delicate and flexible.
+A ground can be a checkpoint in a routine.

+Work as an activity grounded on (regulated by) money making or productivity can be seen as paths to a desirable ground.

 ## Roots

 `roots` is a named pointer that i ported also to paper archives and